o2r-project/o2r-project.github.io/README.md

 ### Comments

-We use [DISQUS]() for comments, based on their [Jekyll Installation Instructions](), though not quite: Instead of enabling comments for each post, you must add  `disable_comments: true` to the frontmatter to disable them explicitly.
+We use [DISQUS](https://disqus.com/) for comments, based on their [Jekyll Installation Instructions](https://help.disqus.com/customer/portal/articles/472138-jekyll-installation-instructions), though not quite: Instead of enabling comments for each post, you must add  `disable_comments: true` to the frontmatter to disable them explicitly.
+Data privacy issues are mentioned on the imprint page.

 ### Ribbon